alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/smart-panel.rst

 The setup is composed of an Avenger96 board acting as a gateway and running HomeAssistant.
 The gateway also provides UI as a browser connected to the localhost HomeAssistant server.
-The gateway is connected over Bluetooth to two Nitrogen boards exposing sensors and/or emulating device (e.g. light bulbs).
+The gateway is connected over Bluetooth to two Nitrogen boards exposing sensors and/or actuator (e.g. controlled light source).

 .. image:: assets/smart-home-blueprint-arch.png